Kahánek, Orozco-Estrada / Vienna Symphony Orchestra

 Festspielhaus, Bregenz, 2018-07-23

 From a recent concert in Zurich, on 2018-06-09, I knew that the orchestra is in excellent shape, so I was excited and curious about this one.
-However, this time, the ensemble was not playing under its chief conductor, Philippe Jordan (*1974), but under the baton of the Columbian Andrés Orozco-Estrada (*1977, see also Wikipedia).
-In 2021, he will take over the position of chief conductor of the VSO from Philippe Jordan.
+However, this time, the ensemble was not playing under its chief conductor, Philippe Jordan (*1974).
+The “Holder of the baton” was the Columbian Andrés Orozco-Estrada (*1977, see also Wikipedia).
+In 2021, Orozco-Estrada will take over the position of chief conductor of the VSO from Philippe Jordan.
 This was Orozco-Estrada’s first appearance in Bregenz.

 For this first concert in the Bregenz season 2018, the program featured three works: